mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/6-cli/cli.md

 - rosversion
 - catkin_make

 There is some other tools used by ros in CLI, but since I never saw them used by anybody, and some of them are deprecated (officialy or not), I will not describe them :
 - rospd
 - rosd
 - rosstack
 - rosmake
 - roslocate (removed)
 - roscreate

-> Wait, where is catkin build ?

-Catkin Tools (catkin build) aim to be a replacement for catkin_make.
-It still in beta.
-Therefore, it's not shipped with ROS.
-You need to install it manually.
-This tutorial will give you catkin tools AND catkin_make, but only catkin tools will be used.
-You can try it with catkin_make (catkin_make is catkin build, etc.).

 ## Let's ros*